 - Design and test code based on an analysis of user requirements

-- Identify the programs that customers need to upgrade
+- Identify the programs that need to be upgraded

 - Create the separate program components that, when assembled, will make up the full application

-- Maintain programs so that they continue to operate to their specifications
+- Maintain programs so they continue to operate to their specifications

 - Ensure all aspects of an application are fully and clearly documented so future upgrades and patches can be applied when and where they are needed